ralscha/embeddedtc/README.md

 		<dependency>
 			<groupId>ch.rasc</groupId>
 			<artifactId>embeddedtc</artifactId>
-			<version>1.7</version>
+			<version>1.10</version>
 			<scope>provided</scope>
 		</dependency>
 ```

-and start the embedded Tomcat with ch.rasc.embeddedtc.EmbeddedTomcat.
+and start the embedded Tomcat with the main class ch.rasc.embeddedtc.EmbeddedTomcat.
 This starts a Tomcat on port 8080 with a context path "" and a context directory
 that points to current_dir + /src/main/webapp

 If you need more control create a class in your project (e.g. StartTomcat),
-create an instance of EmbeddedTomcat, call the configure methods and start it
+create an instance of EmbeddedTomcat, call the configure methods and start the server
 with startAndWait()

 ```